eytanohana/Graph-Algorithms/README.md

 <img src="static/complete-graph.png" width="30%"/>

+There are two common ways to represent a graph: the __adjacency list__ or the __adjacency matrix__.

+The adjacency list is a list/array of the nodes in the graph where each node points to a list of nodes adjacent to it.

+The adjacency matrix is a matrix where each row represents a node and each column represents a node.
+We see in the matrix two nodes, *u* and *v*, are connected if the adj matrix at row *u* column *v* is non-zero.

 Another important topic in graph theory are trees.
 A tree is an undirected connected graph that doesn't contain any cycles.
 Trees have a few characteristic properties.
 A graph is a tree if it has the following properties:

 1. It is connected and has no cycles.